-Soil and vegetation data from more than 40 solar farms in England and Wales were collected in in the summer of 2021 and the data are currently being prepared for dissemination.
+Soil and vegetation data were collected from more than 40 solar farms in England and Wales in the summer of 2021.
+The data are linked to natural capital and ecosystem services, and are currently being analysed.
 The results will highlight the soil and vegetation conditions within solar farms, including stocks of soil organic carbon, soil nutrient content (e.g., nitrogen, phosphorus), soil microbial community and soil physicochemical properties (e.g., bulk density, pH), as well as the percentage plant cover, plant above ground biomass and forage quality and quantity.